lukeweber/iLBC-as3-wrapper/README.md

 iLBC AS3 Wrapper
 ==========

-Internet low bitrate codec.
+[Internet low bitrate codec](http://en.wikipedia.org/wiki/Internet_Low_Bit_Rate_Codec).
 This is a swc that wraps the base functionality of the iLBC codec as extraced from rfc3951.
-Codec is now maintained by google as part of the webRTC project.
-More info: http://en.wikipedia.org/wiki/Internet_Low_Bit_Rate_Codec
+Codec is now maintained by google as part of the [WebRTC](http://www.webrtc.org/) project.

 To use this with a flash microphone sampledata/bytearray: